Confidence and discoveries with e-values: Empirical studies

 \section{Empirical studies}

 In this section we will demonstrate how the methods of this paper can, in principle, be used in practice.
-It is important that we will make no independence or exchangeability assumptions.
+It is important that we will make no assumptions of independence.

 We will use the classical dataset first described in \citet{Hedenfalk/etal:2001} and then carefully studied in \citet{Storey/Tibshirani:2003}.
 Essentially, we will adapt Storey and Tibshirani's analysis to using \e-values in place of \p-values (see the end of the section for a discussion of differences).
 In our experiments we use the version of the dataset made available as part of the \textsf{R} package \texttt{qvalue} \citep{Storey/etal:2019}.